 Complete list of documents for GST registration for the proprietor, Partnership firm and Company.
 Bank account details and proof of principal place of business....

 To file a reply to the GST cancellation notice, visit the GST portal and navigate to the Services and click on the application for filing clarifications...

 Suo Moto cancellation under GST means cancellation of registration by the officer on its own motion.
 The officer must have a valid reason for initiation of proceedings....

 Suo moto GST registration can be initiated by the proper officer where he finds that taxpayer has failed to apply for registration under Goods & Services Tax....

-Registration under GST is compulsory for certain persons even their annual turnover is less than the exemption limit.
-Know more about compulsory GST registration...
+Registration under GST is compulsory in certain cases even the turnover is less than the threshold.
+Know more about compulsory GST registration as per section 24...